- 100% secure payment

 - 2

-In live chat, tell us how the contest counts votes: one vote per IP, one vote per email (with confirmation), one vote per Facebook login, or unlimited daily voting.
-This determines whether we deliver IP-diverse clicks, email-confirmed ballots, or aged-account logins.
+In live chat, tell us the contest platform (Woobox, GoGoPhotoContest, Votigo, Facebook, a rescue website, etc.) and how the contest counts votes — one vote per IP, one vote per email confirmation, one vote per Facebook login, or an unlimited daily cap.
+This is the single most important step because shelter and rescue contests often use email-confirmation mechanics that raw IP clicks cannot satisfy.
 Unsure?
-Send the contest rules link and we'll identify it.
+Send the contest rules link and we identify it for you.

 - 3